kanejamison/rent_iq/README.md

 - [x] Configure sqlite database
 - [x] Create Property model (name, address, year_built, website_url)
   - [x] Bonus: Added DB seeds for 10 properties.
-- [?]
-Implement API endpoint: List all properties
+- [x] Implement API endpoint: List all properties
   - Our route at http://localhost:3000/properties is working fine... do we need to add additional API functionality?
-- [?]
-Implement API endpoint: View single property
+- [x] Implement API endpoint: View single property
   - Our route at http://localhost:3000/properties/10 is working fine... do we need to add additional API functionality?
 - [x] Configure CORS for frontend communication